FN Baby Browning: History

+Military Use

+During the Vietnam War it was issued to MACV-SOG teams with a wallet-like concealment holster as a last resort gun.
+The pistol, fitted with a suppressor, has also been used by North Korean infiltrators.

 Design

 Pressured by the proliferation of unlicensed copies, FN began work in earnest on a successor product to the 1905 Vest Pocket pistol.
 Its basic design was used as a starting point for a new design.
 FN's Director of Operations, Dieudonné Saive (who would later design the Browning Hi-Power pistol and the FN FAL rifle) developed the new version during 1926–1927.

 His design was smaller, lighter, and incorporated several refinements and improvements to the 1905 Vest Pocket pistol.
 The grip safety was eliminated and the small safety lever on the left side of the frame was extended under the grip plate toward the trigger, so that the thumb of a right-handed shooter could easily engage and disengage it.
 This feature enabled the user to manipulate the safety without having to release his grip on the pistol.
 The frame has a full-length dust guard extending to the end of the slide, and an area behind the trigger was relieved to allow the user to maintain a more substantial grip than with the 1905 version.
 The new design also introduced an auto-safety mechanism similar to the one utilized on the Colt Vest Pocket of similar vintage, which prevented the pistol from being fired if the magazine was removed.
 A cocking indicator was also incorporated and is attached to the firing pin spring opposite the firing pin.
-It protrudes through a pin hole in the rear of the frame when the pistol is loaded.
+It protrudes through a pin hole in the rear of the frame when the pistol is cocked.

 The new version was marketed under the name Baby – and some of the original thermal hardened plastic grip plates were molded with both the initials "FN" at the top of the grip plate in a circle and the word "Baby" at the bottom of the grip plate under a raised crescent.
 This particular pistol came to be known worldwide as the Baby Browning pistol and is the pistol shown in the top picture, except for the "Browning" marked grip plates which indicate a more recent (circa 1960 and beyond) production run utilizing nylon impregnated black polymer grip plates.

-During the Vietnam War it was issued to MACVSOG teams with a wallet-like concealment holster as a last resort gun.